petrjanda/coreos-ec2/README.md

 ## Configuration

+To start a CoreOS cluster, you have to choose appropriate Amazon EC2 Ami.
+This is done automatically by us depending on your region and instance type according to (https://coreos.com/os/docs/latest/booting-on-ec2.html).

 As any other CoreOS cluster, we're using `cloud-config` file to initiate each cluster node.
 As the `cloud-config` is passed to each EC2 node as the `user-data` upon creation, we ensure that all initial cluster machines are identical.